Tracfone Review: Prepaid Wireless at its Dirt Cheapest

 Herein lies the main difference between the two companies.
 Tracfone has a lot more flexible and cheaper airtime card options than Net10.
 The lowest minutes/month airtime card you can get is 150 minutes from Net10 (300 minutes for 60 days of service, costing $30).
 So the cheapest you can get your cell cost down to is $15/month.

-With Tracfone’s 60 minutes (before doubling to 120 with the double for life card), you get 90 days of service for just $19.99.
+With Tracfone’s 60 minutes (before tripling to 180 with the triple for life card – many phone models come with this for free), you get 90 days of service for just $19.99.
 That’s only $6.67 per month!
-Of course, you only get 120 minutes over those 90 days.
+Of course, you only get 180 minutes over those 90 days.
 But if you use your phone like I do, it might just be enough.

 It’s also worth noting that most Tracfone phones have a text message rate of 0.3 minutes (some are 0.5).
 Net10 is 0.5 minutes on all phones.